perses/mcp-server/README.md

 }
 ```

-> **Tip**: Sensitive values like passwords and tokens should be stored as environment variables in the `"env"` block rather than in the config file.

-4. Restart Claude Desktop for the changes to take effect.
+Restart Claude Desktop for the changes to take effect.
 </details>

 <details>
-<summary>Install in VS Code</summary>
+<summary>VS Code</summary>

-Add the following JSON code snippet to the VS Code MCP Config file.
+Add the following to your VS Code MCP config file.
 See [VS Code MCP documentation](https://code.visualstudio.com/docs/copilot/chat/mcp-servers) for more details.

 ```json
 {